ilanrosc/titanic-kaggle-competition/README.md

 # Titanic Kaggle Competition

 ## Overview
 This project is part of the **Titanic: Machine Learning from Disaster** Kaggle competition.
 The goal is to predict which passengers survived the Titanic shipwreck using machine learning techniques.
+We aim to go beyond standard analyses by incorporating advanced feature engineering, data preprocessing, and model optimization techniques to create a unique and competitive solution.

 ## Project Structure
 ```